We’re back! What has (and hasn’t) changed with me and the blog | #anFword is Change #5

 The business of blogging

 In 3 years of blogging (yes, 3!), I have actually never done a paid collaboration.
 This is not something to be necessarily proud of.
-It’s primarily down to me not really knowing the value of what I do and not knowing what price to put on it, so just not doing it!
+I always support fellow bloggers when they do paid collaborations – I think it’s brilliant and want to give my support for what they’ve achieved!
+For me, it’s primarily down to me not really knowing the value of what I do and not knowing what price to put on it, so just not doing it!
 Stupid really.

 As you know, I have some affiliations (that I earn a few pence from!) and have received products to review for free, but I’ve turned down 100x more than have been on here.
 I have only chosen brands and items I’ve been really interested in and thought you would be too.
 To be honest, it’s a win win – blogging ain’t cheap!